On the center-to-limb variations of the He I 10 830 \AA\ triplet

 The \ion{He}{I} 10\,830~\AA\ line is also a popular tool for detecting evaporation in exoplanet atmospheres, as its abundance makes it relatively easy to observe compared to other elements.
-Moreover, unlike Ly$\alpha$, it does not suffer from extinction by the interstellar medium or contamination from geocoronal emission \citep{Seager20000, Oklopcic2018, Spake2018, Cauley2018}.
+Moreover, in contrast to Ly$\alpha$, it does not suffer from extinction by the interstellar medium or contamination from geocoronal emission \citep{Seager20000, Oklopcic2018, Spake2018, Cauley2018}.
 However, the aforementioned sensitivity to stellar activity does strongly influence the signal of the \ion{He}{I} 10\,830~\AA\ line in exoplanet atmospheres \citep{Poppenhaeger2022,SanzForcada2025}, meaning that rapidly evolving features could bias exoplanet transit observations.

 In this work, we provide a detailed set of the quiet-Sun CLV of the \ion{He}{I} triplet and its surroundings.
-This will enable modelers to benchmark the accuracy of their models against our CLV, as it was done for other lines \citep[e.g.,][]{unsold55, vernazza76, johan18, Ballester21}.
-Other studies use such profiles as initial boundary conditions for radiative transfer models of chromospheric and coronal structures \citep[e.g.,][]{gunar20, gunnar21, Rachmeler22} and to infer the formation height of the lines \citep{Wittmann76}.
+This will enable subsequent modeling studies to benchmark the accuracy of their models against our CLV, as is typically done for other lines \citep[e.g.,][]{unsold55, vernazza76, johan18, Ballester21}.
+Other studies use such profiles as initial boundary conditions to construct radiative transfer models of chromospheric and coronal structures \citep[e.g.,][]{gunar20, gunnar21, Rachmeler22} and to infer the formation height of the lines \citep{Wittmann76}.
 The CLV of spectral lines is also a popular tool for abundance studies \citep[e.g.,][]{Tiago2009, 2021MNRAS.508.2236B, Pietrow2023b} and a crucial input for pseudo-Sun-as-a-star studies\citep{Pietrow2024, DeWilde2025}, where quiet disks are built around observations with a limited field-of-view (FOV).